realA10001986/Doc-s-Stopwatches/README.md

 # Doc's Stopwatches

-This repository holds the firmware for movie-adapted Citizen(tm) or Seiko(tm) stopwatches, as used by Doc Emmett Brown in the vey first scene introducing time travel.
+This repository holds the firmware for movie-adapted Citizen(tm) or Seiko(tm) stopwatches, as used by Doc Emmett Brown in the very first scene introducing time travel.

 ## Instructions